longhorn/website/content/docs/1.3.0/monitoring/prometheus-and-grafana-setup.md

     Save the above Alertmanager config in a file called `alertmanager.yaml` and create a secret from it using kubectl.

-    Alertmanager instances require the secret resource naming to follow the format `alertmanager-{ALERTMANAGER_NAME}`.
+    Alertmanager instances require the secret resource naming to follow the format `alertmanager-<ALERTMANAGER_NAME>`.
 In the previous step, the name of the Alertmanager is `longhorn`, so the secret name must be `alertmanager-longhorn`

     ```
-    $ kubectl create secret generic alertmanager-longhorn --from-file=alertmanager.yaml -n monitoring
+    $ kubectl create secret generic alertmanager-longhorn --from-file=alertmanager.yaml -n default
     ```

 1. To be able to view the web UI of the Alertmanager, expose it through a Service.
-A simple way to do this is to use a Service of type NodePort:
+A simple way to do this is to use a Service of type NodePort.

     ```yaml
     apiVersion: v1
     kind: Service
     metadata:
       name: alertmanager-longhorn
-      namespace: monitoring
+      namespace: default
     spec:
       type: NodePort
       ports: